SAP-samples/teched2023-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/Define%20test%20specification/image-1.png)

 >Input parameter: Condition <br>
-The conditions represent se38 parameters which are passed with report execution to extract data.
+The conditions represent selection parameters which are to be passed for report execution to extract data.
 Multiple distinct conditions can be maintained for each system.
 3. Go to Condition tab.
 Use the drop down to switch system and check the conditions for each system (ECC and S4).
 <br>![](/exercises/ex2/images/Define%20test%20specification/image-2.png)